 When we renovate or construct a house, it is common to have leftover materials afterward.
 Of course, you can only buy the material as per estimation, and there is a fair chance of having some of that remaining after installation.
+When refreshing or replacing the roof using metal roofers, there will always be a bit of leftover material that you need to store or dispose of safely.

 So, here the question arises how can you store that leftover material?
 Worry not; we will discuss how to store your roof materials safely so that you can utilize that later.